 One of the major importers of Iranian saffron is Spain.
 Spain buys saffron at a low price. after processing the product and packaging it with the Spanish brand, exports it to all over the world.

-import and export of saffron in Spain, we will see that saffron production in Spain is very limited.
+import and export of saffron in Spain, we will see that saffron sale size in Spain is very limited.
 In this way, it generates billions of dollars in foreign exchange reserves annually.

 Part of Iranian saffron is exported to Turkey.
 Turkish people are not very familiar with saffron. if you visit Turkish, Arabic, Indian and Iranian restaurants in Turkey and visit a meal, you will see that they use Iranian saffron in many of their dishes.

-according to the Turkish spice market trader, tourists in the Persian Gulf are very interested in buy Iranian saffron.
+according to the Turkish spice market trader, tourists in the Persian Gulf are very interested in buy Iranian saffron in all sale sizes.

 Saffron exports to Oman have attracted the attention of many traders.
 Saffron is use in the food, pharmaceutical, health and cosmetic industries in this country.